eitanlees/ISC-3313/README.md

 topics will be broken up into four modules as such:

 - Python Fundamentals
-    * Introductio, Installation, and Basic Syntax
+    * Introduction, Installation, and Basic Syntax
     * Variables, Arithmetic and Boolean Operations, Scalar and Structured Data Types
     * Conditional Flow and Loops, Defining Functions